Socialized medicine: History in United States

-Political controversies in the United States

-Although the marginal scope of free or subsidized medicine provided is much discussed within the political body in most countries with socialized health care systems, there is little or no evidence of strong public pressure for the removal of subsidies or the privatization of health care in those countries.
-The political distaste for government involvement in health care in the U.S. is a unique counter to the trend found in other developed countries.
+Politics

+While the United States is an exception among high-income countries in lacking an universal healthcare system, the politics of healthcare should not be thought of as entirely uncontentious in countries which have adopted it.
+In the aftermath the 2008 financial crisis and the resulting austerity, welfare systems in Europe are seen as less reslilant against political pressure as previously thought.
+There are also countries, such as post-Soviet states in economic crises during the dissolution and Chile, which adopted and subsequently lost universal healthcare.
+However, as the policy is generally popular, there are obsticles to convincing the majority of the population to vote against their own interests, whereas vested interests have thus far been successful in blocking expansion to health coverage.

 In the United States, neither of the main parties favors a socialized system that puts the government in charge of hospitals or doctors, but they do have different approaches to financing and access.
 Democrats tend to be favorably inclined towards reform that involves more government control over health care financing and citizens' right of access to health care.
 Republicans are broadly in favor of the status quo, or a reform of the financing system that gives more power to the citizen, often through tax credits.

 Supporters of government involvement in health care argue that government involvement ensures access, quality, and addresses market failures specific to the health care markets.
 When the government covers the cost of health care, there is no need for individuals or their employers to pay for private insurance.

 Opponents also claim that the absence of a market mechanism may slow innovation in treatment and research.

-Both sides have also looked to more philosophical arguments, debating whether people have a fundamental right to have health care provided to them by their government.